daddydrac/computer-vision-container/README.md

 ### Features ###

+- Contains most of the features in NVIDIA [Rapids.ai](https://rapids.ai/)

 - cuDF is a GPU DataFrame library for loading, joining, aggregating, filtering, and otherwise manipulating data.

 - cuML is a suite of libraries that implement machine learning algorithms and mathematical primitives functions that share compatible APIs with other RAPIDS projects.